IBCL: Zero-shot Model Generation under Stability-Plasticity Trade-offs: Imprecise Bayesian Continual Learning

 \subsection{Overall IBCL Algorithm and Analysis}

 From the two subroutines in Sections \ref{subsec:fgcs_update} and \ref{subsec:zero_shot_adaptation}, we construct the overall IBCL algorithm as in Algorithm \ref{alg:ibcl}.

 For each task, in line 3, we use Algorithm \ref{alg:fgcs_update} to update the knowledge base by learning $m$ posteriors from the current priors.
-Some of these posteriors will be cached and some will be substituted by a previous distribution in the knowledge base.
-In lines 4-6, upon a user-given preference over all tasks so far, we obtain the HDR of the model associated with preference $\bar{w}$ with zero-shot via Algorithm \ref{alg:hdr_computation}.
-Notice that this HDR computation does not require the initial priors $\text{ex}[\mathcal{Q}_0^{\text{co}}]$, so we can discard them once the posteriors are learned in the first task.
-The following theorems assure that IBCL solves the main problem in Section \ref{sec:problem}.
+In lines 5-7, according to a user-given preference over all tasks so far, we obtain the HDR of the model associated with preference $\bar{w}$ in zero-shot via Algorithm \ref{alg:hdr_computation}.
+Notice that this HDR computation does not require the initial priors $\text{ex}[\mathcal{Q}_0]$, so we can discard them once the posteriors $\mathcal{Q}_1$ are learned in the first task.